return42/sphkerneldoc/linux_src_doc/drivers/infiniband/core/cq_c.rst

 Note
 ----

-for compatibility reasons -1 can be passed in \ ``budget``\  for unlimited polling.
-Do not use this feature in new code, it will be removed soon.
+do not pass -1 as \ ``budget``\  unless it is guaranteed that the number of completions that will be processed is small.

 .. _`ib_alloc_cq`: